 Q. The Agua Caliente Cultural Plaza is going to be 5.8 acres in size.
 What will visitors find there?

-A. The new Agua Caliente Cultural Plaza, scheduled to open fall 2022, features a new Agua Caliente Cultural Museum, The Spa at Séc-he that celebrates the sacred Agua Caliente Hot Mineral Spring, a Gathering Plaza, gardens and an Oasis Trail.
+A. The new Agua Caliente Cultural Plaza, scheduled to open in 2023, features a new Agua Caliente Cultural Museum, The Spa at Séc-he that celebrates the sacred Agua Caliente Hot Mineral Spring, a Gathering Plaza, gardens and an Oasis Trail.
 The new cultural plaza is located at the corner of N. Indian Canyon Drive and E. Tahquitz Canyon Way in downtown Palm Springs.

 Inspiration for the Cultural Plaza’s design includes Agua Caliente traditions such as basket weaving and pottery (ollas) and elements found in nature including desert landscapes, Indian Canyon rock formations, the Andreas Canyon stream and the Washingtonia filifera palm trees – the only native palm tree to the California desert.
 JCJ Architecture, of Phoenix, is the project designer.
 Penta Building Group is the general contractor.